Success depends on better astronaut pee-recycling technology

 The ECLSS is composed of a variety of hardware, such as a Water Recovery System that gathers wastewater and sophisticated dehumidifiers that draw moisture from the air of the ISS as a result of the crew members’ breath and sweat.
 The Water Processor Assembly (WPA), which creates drinkable water, receives this collected water.

->>> Why do you need to pee when nervous?
+>>> When you need to pee while you’re asleep

 The UPA component of the ECLSS distills urine, but a by-product of this operation is brine, and this brine still contains some unutilized water.
 To remove this last bit of wastewater, the UPA was equipped with a brine processor assembly (BPA).
 The BPA drove the ECLSS to the 98% target while demonstrating its functionality in space’s microgravity.